 The paid-up membership stands at 72 at present.

 We received our usual gift of £50 from the Batsford Foundation.
 This is sent to us to help off-set the cost of speakers.

-Around 6/8 members and friends continue to help with the garden at Abbeyfield during the summer/autumn season.
-This year four of us have also spent time tidying the garden at the front of Beech Haven care home, adding spare plants we have to the borders.
+A group of members and friends continue to help with the gardens at Abbeyfield during the summer/autumn season and a smaller number have also spent time tidying the garden at the front of Beech Haven care home, adding spare plants we have to the borders.

-Thank you to the committee for your continued support, and to you, members and friends for your support at meetings, trips and the plant sale.
+Thank you to the committee for your continued support, and to you, members and friends for your support at meetings, trips and the plant sales.

 Linda Souch said the financial report is attached – we hold good balances and we are in a very healthy position.
 Holding the sale table and festival plant sale enables us to meet all our expenses so the membership fee would remain at £10 which it has been for quite a few years.
 Linda drew attention that we receive discount at some garden centres when we present the membership card.

 All were willing to stand for another year – the membership agreed to the reappointment of officers:- Chairman – Paula Mitchell; deputy chairman – Reg.
 Cornish; secretary – Eileen Forse; treasurer – Linda Souch and membership secretary – Emma Bayley.

 All members were will to stand for another year – they were duly appointed:- George Barrow, Terry and Kate Bartholomew, Martin Freeman, Elisabeth Morland, Doug.
 Paxton and Wendy Sumners.